 HOW TO APPLY FOR THE CALIFORNIA LIFELINE DISCOUNTS

-If you think you or someone in your household qualifies for the California LifeLine discounts, please contact Ponderosa Telephone (“Ponderosa”) at 559-868-6000 or toll free within CA at 1-800-682-1878.
+If you think you or someone in your household qualifies for the California LifeLine discounts, please contact Ponderosa Telephone (“Ponderosa”) at 1-559-868-6000 or toll free within California at 1-800-682-1878.
 We will review the program and eligibility rules with you.
 We will inform the California LifeLine Administrator to mail you an application form in a PINK envelope with a Personal Identification Number (PIN).
-You can apply online at www.californialifeline.com using your PIN or you can complete, sign, and mail the application form and any required proof of eligibility to the California LifeLine Administrator.
+You can apply online at californialifeline.com using your PIN or you can complete, sign, and mail the application form and any required proof of eligibility to the California LifeLine Administrator.
 The application form and any required documents must be completed and returned before the response date indicated on the form.
 If you do not return the completed application form, or fail to provide the required documentation, you will not receive the California LifeLine discounts and you will continue to pay the regular rates for your phone service.

 LIFELINE ELIGIBILITY GUIDELINES